freedomofpress/securedrop-protocol/docs/README.md

 ### Denial of service

-Without traditional accounts, it might be easy to flood the service with unwanted messages or fetch requests that would be heavy on the server CPU.
+Without traditional accounts, it might be easy to flood the service with [too many messages][MAX_MESSAGES] or fetch requests that would be heavy on the server CPU.
 Depending on the individual _Newsroom_'s previous issues and threat model, classic rate-limiting techniques such as proof of work or captchas (even though we truly dislike them) could mitigate the issue.

 ### Minimize logging